dipy/dipy/doc/theory/spm_dicom.rst

 #.
 4294967295 appears to be OK - and decoded as Inf for tag length.
 #.
 13 appears to mean 10 and is reset to be 10
 #.
-Any other odd number is not valid
+Any other odd number is not valid and gives a tag length of 0

 ``spm_dicom_convert.m``
 =======================